oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     ```
 3. Generate LLM response

     Generate the response using the query below.
-This call function `generate_text_response_gen` and passed the `doc_id` from previous step
+This calls function `generate_text_response_gen` and passes the `doc_id` from previous step

     ```
     %%sql
     select generate_text_response_gen('List specific points in the Oracle Database 23c release note', 1)  from dual
     ```

-    Observer the output.
-Retry by replacing the question and see how the output change
+    Observe the output.
+Retry by replacing the question and see how the output changes.

     We successfully performed the vector search, sent the relevant chunks to the LLM along with the question and got the answer.

-    We things we learned in this lab how to create a complete RAG solution using PLSQL.
-The tabel below list the Vector funcation we used for operation.
+    We learned in this lab how to create a complete RAG solution using PLSQL.
+The table below lists the vector functions we used.

     <table>
       <thead>